kristianmandrup/flat/README.md

 ### leaf options

+- `defaults` pass in your own custom set of default options
 - `delimiter` delimiter used by split, a string or regular expression (default: `.`)
 - `key` flat key the leaf is being created for
 - `startDepth` the initial depth, (default: `0`)